Dublin and Cardiff - London

 - Flight into Dublin and out of London

 Combine Ireland, Wales and England with this distinctive vacation in Europe!.
 Visit Dublin (old pubs, coffee shops offer places to stop while exploring the city`s history) then, take a flight to Cardiff (Wales capital, with fairytale-like castles and amazing parks).
 Finally, catch a train to London (a cosmopolitan city with iconic landmarks, fabulous shopping and bustling nightlife).
 This is a flexible vacation package.
 Select your number of nights in each city, desired hotel and activities.

-DublinDay 4Departing from Dublin
+DublinDay 1Arrive to Dublin

 Transportation to next city by: Regional Air